bbarker505/ASHS_R_presentation_2023/README.md

 # ASHS_R_presentation_2023

-The files in this repository are for the presentation "Introduction to R and RStudio for Hulticultural Data Analysis" given to ASHS on 1/30/23.
+The files in this repository are for the presentation "Introduction to R and RStudio for Horlticultural Data Analysis" given to ASHS on 1/30/23.

 Questions? 📧 brittany.barker@oregonstate.edu